 The WIAA began sponsoring a tournament program in girls swimming in 1970.
 Madison Memorial won the first team championship with Menomonee Falls North finishing runner-up.

 The first two State Meets were held at Beloit before it moved to Whitefish Bay from 1972-1975.
 It was held in Madison in 1976 and Whitewater in 1977.
-Since 1978, the meet has been held at the University of Wisconsin Natatorium in Madison.
+Since 1978, the meet has been held at the University of Wisconsin Natatorium in Madison with the exception of 2020 when the meet and the alternate fall season were held at Waukesha South during the COVID-19 pandemic.

 Germantown won the first Division 2 team championship held at the UW Natatorium with Rhinelander placing runner-up, while Madison West won the Division 1 title in the first year of the two division format.

 Either Madison Memorial or Madison West won all the championships through 1983.
 West has won the most State titles with 15, and Madison Memorial is right behind with 14.
-Next in line is Arrowhead with 11 and then Shorewood with seven.
+Next in line is Arrowhead with 12 and then comes Edgewood with eight team titles followed by Shorewood with seven championships.

-Bortizke has won the most titles by an individual with 16.
-Autumn Haebig of Grafton, Maggie Zblewski of Arrowhead and Michelle Jesperson of Madison West are next with 14.
+Boritzke has won the most titles by an individual with 16.
+Izzy Enz of Edgewood, Autumn Haebig of Grafton, Maggie Zblewski of Arrowhead and Michelle Jesperson of Madison West are next with 14.
 Aja Van Hout of Madison East swam to 13 titles.
 Jamie Belfor of Shorewood, Jane Evans of Madison Memorial, Kylsie Grimes of Arrowhead and Nelson each won 12 titles during their careers.
-Autumn Haebig of Grafton has compiled 11 titles, and Wright, Lauren Breunig of Sauk Prairie, Kelly Winckler of DeForest and Bridgette Alexander of Milton completed their careers with 10 championship titles.
+Autumn Haebig of Grafton, Abby Reid of Edgewood, Lucy Thomas of Brookfield East, and Maggie Wanezek of Brookfield East have compiled 11 titles.
+Bridgette Alexander of Milton, Lauren Breunig of Sauk Prairie, Kelly Winckler of DeForest and Wright have 10 championship titles.